 \section{The \ZoomAlg}

-In this section we consider the (stochastic) \problem.
-We present an algorithm for this problem, called the \emph{\ZoomAlg}, which takes advantage of both the ``benign" context arrivals and the ``benign" expected payoffs by ``zooming in" on both the ``popular" regions on the context space and the high-payoff regions of the arms space.
-The algorithm considers the context space and the arms space \emph{jointly}: it adaptively maintains a partition of the similarity space.
+In this section we consider the \problem{} with stochastic payoffs.
+We present an algorithm for this problem, called \emph{contextual zooming}, which takes advantage of both the ``benign" context arrivals and the ``benign" expected payoffs.
+The algorithm adaptively maintains a partition of the similarity space, ``zooming in" on both the ``popular" regions on the context space and the high-payoff regions of the arms space.

-We will consider a model that generalizes the one from the Introduction in the following two directions.
-First, not all context-arm pairs $(x,y)$ will be allowed: there will be a set $\PP\subset X\times Y$ of feasible context-arms pairs.
-Using the notation $\mu(x,y) \triangleq \mu_t(x,y)$ for the \emph{expected payoff function}, the benchmark payoff is $\mu^*(x) \triangleq \sup_{y:\, (x,y)\in\PP }\; \mu(x,y)$.
-Second, instead of the context space and the arms space there will be a metric space $(\PP,\D)$, revealed to the algorithm, such that the following Lipschitz conditions hold:

-This $(\PP,\D)$ is called the \emph{similarity space}.
-This will be the only metric space that appears in this section.